ironbar/arc25/docs/05_Solution_Summary.md

 TODO: a frozen model won't be able to generalize when the generalization jump is big

-## Brief story of my work for ARC25

-1. Start working with RL to try to improve the solve rate of the model, that way I won't be needing too many predictions to solve each task.
-I have some early results that show it's a good direction, but trainings collapse.
-2. Experimented with prediction refinement, but BARC model does not seem to have that capability that allows techniques like AlphaEvolve with frontier models.
-3. I have tried to make search and learn more hardware efficient by grouping the tasks (instead of training on each task independently) but I wasn't able to find a good configuration.
-Each evaluation takes 3 days on a single GPU, so iteration was very slow.

-Now I'm trying to:

-- Solve RL training collapse so I can train for longer.
-Hoping that training on huge datasets helps.
-- Trying to make the model learn to refine its predictions using RL, but maybe I should start thinking on a fresh system for ARC26.

-In essence the BARC model is not strong enough and doesn't know how to refine its predictions.

 ## Content

 ### 1. How does test-time training compares against o3?